-In FIG. 3, a method of creating a virtual device is shown.
-At step 300 a generic virtual device object is created by the operating system of the electronic device that may be initialized by the existent peripheral device itself that sends its peripheral device properties.
-After the querying device class is received 301 the peripheral devices attached to the periph-55 eral interface or bus are enumerated 302.
-In case of a peripheral interface like the serial port interface enumeration is done by the operating system followed by the creation of a new primary node 303.
+In FIG. 3, a method of creating a virtual device is shown, according to an example embodiment of the present invention.
+At operation 300 a generic virtual device object is created by the operating system of the electronic device that may be initialized by the existent peripheral device itself that sends 35 it's peripheral device properties.
+After the querying device class is received 301 the peripheral devices attached to the peripheral interface or bus are enumerated 302.
+In case of a peripheral interface like the serial port interface enumeration is done by the operating system followed by the creation of a 40 new primary node 303.
 In case of a node of a 1394 bus the driver enumerates the existent nodes by reading the nodes from the control status register and then adds a new node by assigning a node id and writing the appropriate information's to the CSR.
-In such case the driver issues a reset 304 of the peripheral bus to allow the nodes an enumeration of the new device.
+In such case the driver issues a reset 304 of the 45 peripheral bus to allow the nodes an enumeration of the new device.

 After setup of the primary node the second binding of the virtual device is set.
-This requires querying available target devices 305. this may either be done by the user or by using a predefined setup file that automatically selects from available communication interfaces 207 or peripheral devices that may be connected to a remote electronic device.
-After querying the available devices a device can be selected 306 from a list of available interfaces like for example a network interface 307 a serial port interface 308 or an IEEE 1394 interface and be set 510 as the primary target device.
+This requires querying available target devices 305.
+Such an operation may either be done by the user 50 or by using a predefined setup file that automatically selects from available communication interfaces 207 or peripheral devices that may be connected to a remote electronic device.
+After querying the available devices a device can be selected 306 from a list of available interfaces like for example a 55 network interface 307 a serial port interface 308 or an IEEE 1394 interface and be set 310 as the primary target device.

 After the primary target device is selected additional secondary devices may be selected 311 to guarantee error free communication even if the primary device fails.
-This process can be repeated several times for each device the electronic device should use.
+This process 60 can be repeated several times for each device the electronic device should use.
 In case of using the method to emulate a node of a serial bus a bus reset can be forced after the device object's exposition.
 This bus reset causes all devices or nodes attached to the serial bus to enumerate each other.
-Any other node may now see the new node, the device chosen to emulate.
+Any other node may now see the new node, the device chosen to emulate

-The method of creating a virtual device as shown in FIG. 3 can also be initialized by a request in the form of a data structure that is sent to the application program interface (API).
-The request to generate an additional node can be sent by an upper level driver that is already loaded for a IEEE 1394 20 device The request could also be sent by an application upon user request.
+The method of creating a virtual device as shown in the example embodiment of FIG. 3 can also be initialized by a request in the form of a data structure that is sent to the application program interface (API).
+The request to generate an additional node can be sent by an upper level driver that is already loaded for an IEEE 1394 device.
+The request could also be sent by an application upon user request.
 Using a request to the 1394 bus driver software can pass a data structure that causes the bus driver itself to add a virtual device and to fill in the data structure required for the device.
-By setting an instance ID for the device the instance of 25 the device can be identified.
+By setting an instance ID for the device the instance of the device can be identified.